entropicbloom/consciousness/index.md

 ---

-# Unambiguous Neural Signatures: Decoding MNIST Digit Representations
+# Exhibit 1: MNIST Digit Representations

 ## Idea
 In this experiment we illustrate how artificial neural networks can unambiguously represent inputs by capturing characteristics of the input distribution in their connectivity.
 For this, we propose the following task: For an unseen network trained to classify MNIST images, we want to deduce the class that a given output neuron encodes, with no guarantee about the order in which the output neurons are given.
 Moreover, we want to decode the class of a given neuron purely based on the connectivity of the output layer to the previous layer.
 The idea is that the connectivity of the network allows us to identify a relational structure between the output neurons that reflects characteristics of the MNIST distribution.
 Within this relational structure, we hypothesize that each MNIST class occupies a unique position relative to the other classes.
 This approach deviates somewhat from the aforementioned idea that ultimately functional networks rather than structural networks ground relational structures responsible for conscious representations.
 However, the experiment should still be relevant for two reasons: First, we are primarily interested in whether networks that emerge from learning a given input distribution can unambiguously encode information in the first place, regardless of the exact physical implementation of the network.
 Second, functional networks ultimately emerge from structural networks and the latter should be reflected in the former.